Projects

 I am a theoretical mathematician whose work seeks to understand the most fundamental (abstract) features of structures and systems in nature, information, and mathematics.

-In a world full of pressing problems, the value of pure (as opposed to applied) mathematics is not always obvious.
-Yet most of my work has been motivated by real-word scientific questions like: “how does global data about the brain (e.g. from fMRI scans) relate to microscopic local information about individual neurons and their connections?”.
-Or, more generally: “can we find general theoretical principles that underly inter-scale relationships and emergent properties in complex networked systems?”.
+In a world full of pressing problems, the value of pure (as opposed to applied) mathematics is not always immediately obvious.
+Yet most of my work has been motivated by real-world scientific questions like: " how does global data about the brain (e.g., from fMRI scans) relate to microscopic local information about individual neurons and their connections?".
+Or, more generally: " can we find general theoretical principles that underly inter-scale relationships and emergent properties in complex networked systems?".

-My research has developed novel methods to solve a long-standing foundational problem related to the mathematics underlying networks with cycles.
-Current research builds on those foundations to investigate the algebra and geometry of such systems.
-By investigating the fundamental mathematics underlying complex networks, we can hope to develop new solutions to a range of (environmental, social and technological) challenges: for example, towards improving efficiency and interpretability of AI algorithms.
+My past research has developed novel methods to solve a long-standing foundational problem related to the mathematics underlying networks with cycles (or feedback loops).
+Current research builds on those foundations to investigate the algebra and geometry fo such systems.
+By sudying the fundamental mathematics underlying complex networks, we can hope to develop new solutions to a range of (environmental, social and technological) challenges: for example, towards improving efficiency and interpretability of AI algorithms.

-Inspired by JCU’s unique location and local expertise, I have recently started projects – in collaboration with reef scientists (at JCU and at the Museum of Tropical Queensland) -- to develop new geometric tools for coral classification and reef conservation.
+Inspired by JCU's unique location and local expertise, I have recently started projects -- in collaboration with reef scientists at JCU and the Queensland Museum Tropics and European Colleagues -- to develop new geometric tools for coral classification and reef conservation.

-If you are a student interested in learning more any of these themes, or fascinated by shapes, patterns or abstract maths in general, then please get in touch.
+If you are a student interested in learning more about any of these themes, or simply fascinated by shapes, patterns, or abstract maths in general, then please get in touch.

-I subscribe to Frederico Ardila’s Axioms for Mathematics and recognise the high concentration of mathematical talent -- that is independent of previous mathematical experiences -- among our student cohort.
-As a teacher, my main focus is on creating genuine opportunities for all students to participate and excel.
+I subscribe to Frederico Ardila's Axioms for Mathematics and recognise the high concentration of mathematical talent -- that is independent of previous mathematical experiences -- among our student cohort.
+As a teacher, my main focus is on creating genuine opportunities to for all students to participate and excel as mathematical agents.
 I welcome questions and conversations on all aspects of inclusion in mathematics.

 Research